Vaibhav7860/yt-codehelp-python/Lectures/Lecture3/README.md

       print("Equal")
   ```
 __Loops__
-* It helps in executing repeative statements based on conditions till they are satisfied.
+* It helps in executing iterative statements based on conditions till they are satisfied.
 * There are 3 types of loops:
   * For Loop
   * While Loop